The Maryland Zoo in Baltimore: Northern Passage

 A Grizzly bear (Ursus arctos) taking a rest at the Northern Passage exhibit.

-The Northern Passage currently features grizzly bears, a North American porcupine, and a rescued bald eagle.
-It originally opened in 2003 as the Polar Bear Watch and formerly featured polar bears, arctic foxes, snowy owls, and common ravens.
+The Northern Passage currently features grizzly bears and a rescued bald eagle.
+It originally opened in 2003 as the Polar Bear Watch and formerly featured polar bears, arctic foxes, snowy owls, a North American porcupine, and common ravens.
 Guests can view the bears from underwater viewing areas, or from the windows of an actual massive Tundra Buggy, purchased from the Canadian company that creates these one of kind vehicles for viewing the polar bear in its natural habitat.

 The exhibit was formerly home to Magnet the polar bear.
 Magnet was born in 1988 at the Toledo Zoo in Ohio and arrived at the zoo in 1991.
 He won the Beast in Show contest put forth by Microsoft's Zoo Tycoon for best zoo animal in December 2001.
 Magnet was available as a downloadable patch for the game and during the game, polar bears purchased via the Magnet icon would play with a red ball.
 The real Magnet was euthanized in April 2015 due to kidney disease.
 During his later years, he lived with two female polar bears, Alaska and Anoki, but did not produce any offspring.

 Beginning in March 2017, the Polar Bear Watch became home to two rescued orphaned grizzly bear cubs.
 They are named Nova and Nita after their names were chosen in a public contest in April 2017.
 The polar and grizzly bears regularly rotated around each exhibit.
 As of November 2021, polar bears were removed from the exhibit and the name of the exhibit changed to the Northern Passage.